Many committees are available for volunteering:

 International Snow Sculpture Event

 The International Snow Sculpture Competition is a must for sculptors, Carnival-goers, and volunteers alike.
-With its four categories of competition (International, Canadian, Québec and Next Generation) spread over 10 days, the competition offers a range of interesting challenges and responsibilities for committee members.
+With its 2 categories of competition (Nationaland Next Generation) spread over 10 days, the competition offers a range of interesting challenges and responsibilities for committee members.
 If you enjoy organizing official and social activities and arranging technical support, this committee is for you!
 Knowledge of foreign languages is an asset.

 The Plains of Abraham are the center of Carnival action for family activities.
 The Place de la famille Committee has 350 volunteers to oversee visitor reception and help run onsite activities during the 17 days of the Carnival.
-If you like being outside in the winter, jobs are available at the following sites: Carnival Snow Slides, KRAFT Snow Rafting, Uniprix’s Ice Slide, Arctic Spas Village, Giant Table Soccer, Services Tent and Mr. Christie/KRAFT village.
+If you like being outside in winter, jobs are available at the following sites: Carnival Snow Slides, KRAFT Snow Rafting, Uniprix’s Ice Slide, Arctic Spa Village, Giant Table Soccer, Service Tent and Mr. Christie/Cadbury village.

 In support of the other committees, and in collaboration with the Sponsorship and Financing Department, the Procurement Committee is responsible for managing the Carnival merchandise warehouse and for delivering merchandise to the various committees and activities.